Mentoring for Women Producers

 Mentoring has revealed itself to be one of the strongest tools to help women to grow within closed business environments.
 Women do not need “more” training, on average they are already well trained, and often better trained than male producers, but in industries where networking and personal links are very strong, mentoring is a clear tool to enhance women's social capital and improve their business skills to have better access to the market.
 That is why EWA Network launched its first mentoring programme in 2018.

-We are proud to have launched the 4th edition in 2022 with the partnership of Thessaloniki's Co-production Market and When East Meets West Co-production market in Trieste and the support of Creative Europe.
+We are proud to have launched the 5th edition in 2023 with the partnership of Thessaloniki's Co-production Market and Transilvania International Film Festival in Cluj, Romania.
+The MEdia partner associated is Cineuropa.

 What is Mentoring?

-Business mentoring is a one-to-one relationship focused on the mentee’s need to develop/reinforce specific competences, skills, and a problem-solving attitude, as well as on the availability and capability of the mentor to provide advice on those issues.
-The experience and competences of the mentor match the specific needs of the mentee.
+Business mentoring is a one-to-one relationship focused on the needs of the mentee to develop/reinforce specific competences, skills, and a problem-solving attitude, with a capable mentor available, willing and able to provide advice on those issues.
+The experience and competences of the mentor is carefully matched to the specific needs of the mentee.

-EWA Network’s Producers’ Mentoring Scheme would allow mentees to upgrade the core skills and competences needed in their profession such as financing, negotiating, management and business development.
-Mentors do not deliver solutions to mentees, the purpose of mentoring is not to achieve results in a specific project/activity, but to support the mentee’s professional growth and to take the next career step in a direction they themselves identify during the mentoring process.
+EWA’s Producers’ Mentoring Scheme allows mentees to upgrade the core skills and competences.
+Mentors do not deliver solutions to mentee:, the purpose of mentoring is not to focus on a specific project/activity, but to support the mentee in her professional growth and to take her next career step to a direction she identifies herself during the mentoring process.

 .